 Tolerance has been reported with prolonged use of ketamine.
 Tolerance is a physiological state characterized by a reduced response to a drug after repeated administration (i.e., a higher dose of a drug is required to produce the same effect that was once obtained at a lower dose).
 Similar tolerance would be expected with prolonged use of esketamine.

 In clinical trials, 49% to 61% of SPRAVATO-treated patients developed sedation based on the Modified Observer’s Alertness/Sedation scale (MOAA/s) [see ADVERSE REACTIONS], and 0.3% of SPRAVATO-treated patients experienced loss of consciousness (MOAA/s score of 0).

 Because of the possibility of delayed or prolonged sedation, patients must be monitored by a healthcare provider for at least 2 hours at each treatment session, followed by an assessment to determine when the patient is considered clinically stable and ready to leave the healthcare setting [see DOSAGE AND ADMINISTRATION].

-Closely monitor for sedation with concomitant use of SPRAVATO with CNS depressants [see DRUG INTERACTION].
+Closely monitor for sedation with concomitant use of SPRAVATO with CNS depressants [see DRUG INTERACTIONS].